Saliva: Classical conditioning

-In Pavlov's experiment, dogs were conditioned to salivate in response to a ringing bell, this stimulus is associated with a meal or hunger.
+In Pavlov's experiment, dogs were conditioned to salivate in response to a ringing bell; this stimulus is associated with a meal or hunger.
 Salivary secretion is also associated with nausea.
 Saliva is usually formed in the mouth through an act called gleeking, which can be voluntary or involuntary.

 Making alcoholic beverages

-Some old cultures chewed grains to produce alcoholic beverages, such as chicha, kasiri or sake.
+Some old cultures use chewed grains to produce alcoholic beverages, such as chicha, kasiri or sake.